 Eventually, The Nameless One can come to the Pillar of Skulls himself.
 The pillar promises to answer all your questions - with a dear price for each answer.
 For every answer, it demands one of the following before it answers your question:

-Placing Morte back in the Pillar though you can break him out later - you'll lose some max HP from all the skulls biting you, and they'll refuse to answer any more questions - instead yelling for abashis to come tear you to ribbons.
+Placing Morte back in the Pillar.
+You can break him out later - you'll lose some max HP from all the skulls biting you, and they'll refuse to answer any more questions - instead yelling for abashis to come tear you to ribbons.

-The location of Fhjull Forked-Tongue which you can get aways with lying about if your Charisma is good enough, essentially paying nothing.
+The location of Fhjull Forked-Tongue.
+You can get away with lying about it if your Charisma is good enough, essentially paying nothing.

-The Modron Cube which is immediately and irrecoverably destroyed
+The Modron Cube.
+It is immediately and irrecoverably destroyed.

-Fall-From-Grace if you choose her, she will assume you're joking.
-If you confirm you're serious, she will dissappear into thin air, never to be seen again.
+Fall-From-Grace.
+If you choose her, she will assume you're joking.
+If you confirm you're serious, she will disappear into thin air, never to be seen again.
 The Pillar doesn't accept this, given she escaped and all.

 The blood of an immortal (yours) Picking this will result in hundreds of skulls biting you and draining your blood, making you lose a lot of max HP.